GMOD/Apollo/docs/Apollo2Build.md

 #### Configure for H2:
-- To use H2 for your database, simply copy sample-h2-apollo-config.groovy to apollo-config.groovy
+- To use H2 for your database, simply copy sample-h2-apollo-config.groovy to apollo-config.groovy and continue with the deploy steps below
-- That is it!
-H2 is a 'zero-configuration' or 'embedded' database, and it can be run as an 'in-memory' database, or it can write to a file
+- Note: H2 is a 'zero-configuration' or 'embedded' database, so it doesn't require any other programs to set it up like postgres, but often postgres/mysql are preferable for production.
-- Note: it may be better to use other more developed databases like postgres in production, but H2 can be quickly tested since it requires no other external programs to configure it.

 #### Configure for PostgreSQL:
 - Create a new database (e.g. this can be as simple as `createdb "apollo-production"`)